leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Do all retinal vein occlusions need to be treated?
 - What tests/investigations do I need to undergo for retinal vein occlusion?
 - Do I need laser for retinal vein occlusion?
-- Can eyedrops treat retinal vein occlusion?
+- Can [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} treat retinal vein occlusion?
 - Why do I need injections for retinal vein occlusion?
 - Why do I need to undergo FFA for retinal vein occlusion?